Car Insurance Rates by State: Cheapest & Most Expensive States in 2026

 Consider Usage-Based Insurance

-Telematics programs monitor your driving habits and can reduce premiums by 10–30% for safe driving behaviors.
+Telematics programs monitor your driving habits and can reduce premiums for safe drivers.
 These programs track factors like hard braking, rapid acceleration, and nighttime driving to calculate personalized rates.
+Popular options include Progressive Snapshot, State Farm Drive Safe & Save, and Allstate Drivewise.
 If you're a safe driver, this technology-based approach rewards your habits with lower costs.

 Improve Your Credit Score

-In states where credit-based insurance scoring is permitted, improving your credit score can reduce premiums meaningfully.
-Pay bills on time, reduce credit card balances, and check your credit report for errors.
-Even modest improvements can trigger premium reductions at renewal.
-Understanding what affects your car insurance rates — including credit — puts you in a stronger position to negotiate.
+In states where credit-based insurance scoring is permitted, improving your credit score can reduce premiums significantly.
+Drivers with poor credit can pay up to 76% more than those with excellent credit in states that allow this scoring method.
+Pay bills on time, reduce credit card balances, and check your credit report for errors regularly.

 Pincher's Pro Tip